Up to 60% off sofas & mattresses — limited‑time deals.

 L-shape adds seating without extra chairs Footprint and silhouette feel heavy in small rooms

-Supportive cushions that hold up to daily use Firm feel may not suit shoppers who want plush comfort
+Supportive cushions hold up well for daily sitting Firm feel may not suit shoppers who want plush comfort

-Matches the traditional look of the sofa and sleeper Less flexible than modular sectionals for rearranging
+Matches the sofa and sleeper styling Less flexible than modular sectionals for rearranging

 Larkinhurst 3-Piece Sectional

-The 3-piece sectional is the biggest layout in the lineup, and it reads that way the moment it is in a room.
-The armless chair makes the middle seat more useful for groups, and the support stays consistent across the pieces.
-In our testing, the big question was not comfort so much as footprint—this layout wants the room to be planned around it.
+The 3-piece sectional is the largest layout in the lineup, and it immediately becomes the main furniture piece in the room.
+The armless chair makes the middle seat more useful for groups, and the cushions kept a consistent level of support across the run.
+During testing, comfort was not the issue; the real question was whether the room could absorb the footprint.

 Larkinhurst 3-Piece Sectional